omnarayansharma777/Qwiklabs/Associate Cloud Engineer/IAM/Configure Service Accounts and IAM for Google Cloud: Challenge Lab.md

 ## Task 4: Create a Custom Role Using a YAML File

+### Step 1: Create the YAML File

-Create a YAML file named `role-definition.yaml` with the following content:
+Create a file named `role-definition.yaml` with the following content:

 ```yaml
 title: "Role Custom"